mk-fg/lafs-backup-tool/README.md

 configuration](https://github.com/mk-fg/lafs-backup-tool/blob/master/lafs_backup/core.yaml)
 (can be produced without comments by running `lafs-backup-tool dump_config`) and set all the required settings there.
-Untouched and uninteresting values can be stripped from there, if only for the sake of clarity.
+Untouched and uninteresting values can be stripped from there (reasonable defaults from base config will be used), if only for the sake of clarity.

 After that, backup process can be started with `lafs-backup-tool -c
 <path_to_local_config> backup`.